Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Activation Matching

 Unlike WM, AM can be solved as a simple linear sum assignment problem because it can be optimized independently for each layer, allowing for the optimal solution to be obtained.

-The minimization of \cref{eq:AM} is closely related to \cref{thm:diff_out}.
+The minimization of \cref{eq:AM} is related to \cref{thm:diff_out}.
 Specifically, in a permutation search for the $\ell$-th layer, if we assume that the outputs $\bmz_{\ell-1}^\pa$ and $\bmz_{\ell-1}^\pb$ from the previous layer are sufficiently close under the permutation $\bmP_{\ell-1}$ (i.e., $\bmz_{\ell-1}^\pa \approx \bmP_{\ell-1} \bmz_{\ell-1}^\pb$), then minimizing the right-hand side of \cref{eq:output_singular} becomes equivalent to reducing the objective function in \cref{eq:AM}.
 In other words, similar to WM, AM may search for permutations that align the singular vectors with large singular values between two models.
 To verify this, the results of model merging using AM are presented in \cref{tab:taylor_am}.
 The experimental settings are the same as those used for WM in \cref{subsec:wm_taylor}.
 Additionally, to evaluate how well the singular vectors align through permutation, the $R$ calculation results are shown in \cref{fig:perm_R_am,fig:model_merge_R_am}.
-These results closely resemble those for WM in \cref{tab:taylor,fig:perm_R,fig:model_merge_R}, suggesting that the reason AM achieves LMC is likely the same as for WM.
+These results closely resemble those for WM in \cref{tab:taylor,fig:perm_R,fig:model_merge_R}, suggesting that the reason AM achieves LMC is likely to be similar to that for WM.